MG ZS (2001)

-The MG ZS was a sports family car that was built by MG Rover from 2001 until 2005.
+The MG ZS is a sports family car that was built by MG Rover from 2001 until 2005.
 The ZS is essentially a tuned version of the Rover 45 (which was launched in 1999).
 The 45 in turn is a facelifted version of the Rover 400 which was launched in hatchback form in 1995 and saloon form in 1996, which in turn was derived from the Honda Domani.

 Development

 The model was rapidly created from the Rover 45 after BMW sold off Rover in April 2000.
 Development of the model was greatly accelerated by the fact that Rover had already created 400 Series prototypes of the car using V6 engines and sporting suspension setups.
 In fact, MG Rover developed MG versions of all three Rover cars on sale at the time.

 The Rover 45 donor car did not have a reputation for being a driver's car, but in fact it was the most suitable car in the Rover range for making into the MG ZS, its Honda heritage providing double wishbone front suspension and fully independent multi link rear suspension.

 As a Rover, the 45 was optimised for comfort rather than handling – however, as an MG the opposite was the case.
 The ZS 180, offering 175 bhp from the 2.5 L V6 engine and acceleration to 60 mph in 7.3 seconds, received favourable reviews in the press, with particular praise for its steering, handling and suspension.

 Setting the ZS apart from most rivals was the V6 configuration, when most of its rivals were using turbocharged engines.